Learning and development (advanced)

 • Evaluation of NHRD

-• Evaluation of HRD in the workplace
+• HRD assessment in the workplace

 • Evaluation models